Productive-Build-Cycle/User-Identity/README.md

 # Identity Service Solution

 A Clean Architecture Identity Provider built with ASP.NET Core.
 This solution handles secure user authentication (JWT), role management, dynamic permissions, and account security features like locking and banning.
+⚠️ This project is for practice & learning only and has no personal or commercial benefit for anyone.
 ## 🚀 Features

 * **Core Identity**: Built on **Microsoft ASP.NET Core Identity** for robust, secure user and role management.